 Please select (√) % Ugandan suppliers Where do the supplies/raw material My fellow national suppliers inside camp come from (%)?
-Refugee supplier (other nationality) inside the camp My fellow national suppliers outside camp (self-settled) Refugee supplier (other nationality) outside the camp International Organizations (please specify) Solast P2C or P2P indicating % of solas fo r oach markat channal B2C B2B Select B2C or B2B indicating % of sales for % % Please select ( √ ) % Ugandan clients Who are the customers (please indicate My fellow national customers inside camp roughly the %)?
-Refugee client (other nationality) inside the camp My fellow national customers outside camp (self-settled) Refugee client (other nationality) outside the camp International Organizations (please specify) How many owners of the business?
+Refugee supplier (other nationality) inside the camp My fellow national suppliers outside camp (self-settled) Refugee supplier (other nationality) outside the camp International Organizations (please specify) Select B2C or B2B indicating % of sales for r oach market channel B2C B2B Select BZC OF BZB multating % OF sales it % % Please select (√) % Who are the customers (please indicate roughly the %)?
+Ugandan clients My fellow national customers inside camp Refugee client (other nationality) inside the camp My fellow national customers outside camp (self-settled) Refugee client (other nationality) outside the camp International Organizations (please specify) How many owners of the business?
 How many persons share the net profit of the business? (at the level of the owners) CHECK WITH ABOVE No. of paid employees?
 How much of your monthly income comes from the business activity (%)?
 How many persons depend on you economically/financially (at HH level)?